sugudsl/thinklmi/Readme.txt

 The above command will display the BIOS settings

+./thinklmi -g [BIOS Setting]

-./thinklmi -g WakeOnLANDock
+eg: ./thinklmi -g WakeOnLANDock
-The above command will get the available setings for WakeOnLANDock
+The above command will get the available options for WakeOnLANDock

+./thinklmi -s [BIOS Setting] [option]

-./thinklmi -s WakeOnLANDock Enable
+eg: ./thinklmi -s WakeOnLANDock Enable
 The above command will set the new value to the BIOS Setting

+./thinklmi -p [Password] [encoding] [keyboard language]

+eg: ./thinklmi -p hello ascii us
+If the supervisor password is set as hello, with ascii encoding and the keyboard type is US, the above command will authenticate the BIOS setting Once authenticated, it remains valid till the next restart.